UC Health and UC Physicians Partnership

-If an employee, spouse, domestic partner, or dependent is covered under the university medical plan in addition to any other medical coverage (including other university coverage), Humana may require information about the other coverage for coordinating benefits.
+If an employee, spouse, domestic partner, or dependent is covered under the university medical plan in addition to any other medical coverage (including other university coverage), Anthem may require information about the other coverage for coordinating benefits.

 If the Health Care Flexible Spending Account is elected, it can be used to reimburse deductibles, copayments, and other eligible expenses not paid by the medical plan.

 Information about eligibility for UC's medical plans can be found on the Human Resources website.